Using Apptainer Containers¶

 Building from a container registry¶

-Container registries such as Docker Hub offer a wide range of prebuilt images you can use with Singularity, for example:
+Container registries such as Docker Hub offer a wide range of prebuilt images you can use with Apptainer, for example:

 Example 1: R and Tidyverse with Rocker container¶